Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **(Gene3)--(?)--(Gene4)**

-Okay, I think now that we have the basic concepts, lets work with the larger gene expression data set.
+Okay, I think now that we have the basic concepts, let's work with the larger gene expression data set.

 In following up on the pattern that we observed in our clustering analysis on Tuesday I found out that the leaf samples that appeared to be part of their own cluster (especially in the heat map) were bad libraries. **This demonstrates the importance of visualizing your data as often as possible during an analysis to catch potential errors.** We will remove these libraries from our analysis today.